horrjd1/horrjd1/MultiMedia/VideoProject.md

 I have listed the shots I know I need in the storyboard (shots showing features that I talk about specifically).

-#### imgs not working for some reason
-go to https://github.com/horrjd1/horrjd1/tree/master/imgs/multimedia/video to see imgages
 <img src="imgs/multimedia/video/storyboard.jpg" alt="image" width="400" />